gamesofcactio-source/Hyprland-dotfiles/README.md

 If you want to replicate this setup on a fresh install, follow these steps:

 1. **Install core dependencies:**
-Hyprland
-Waybar
-Ghostty
-Fuzzel
-Hyprpaper
-Vim / Neovim
-Fastfetch
-Hyprlock
-Hypridle
+Hyprland, Waybar, Ghostty, Fuzzel, Hyprpaper, Vim / Neovim, Fastfetch, Hyprlock, Hypridle

 ## Screenshots